Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 * **Upload test suite (u)**: Choose this option to upload your test suite (code, data, and configuration) to all configured agent controllers.
 This is required at the very beginning and each time you've modified your test suite.
 XLT will only upload files that have been changed to speed up testing.

-* **Start test (s)**: All agent controllers will receive a start command to spin off an agent executing its configured tests.
+* **Start test (s)**: All agent controllers will receive a start command to spin off one or more agents (depending on configuration) executing the configured tests.
 This effectively starts the load test.

 * **Show agent report (r)**: The current status of the load agents can be monitored by choosing this option.
 Depending on the configuration, either a short summary (per test case) or a detailed list (per test user) is shown.
 In either case you get information about:
     * the names of test cases being executed during the load test,